Apstra/apstra-api-python/docs/example-scripts/blueprint/mac_arp_lookup.md

 # Mac address and ARP Queries
 A common scenario for Network Engineers is to find the location details of a specific MAC address or a known IP address.

-  > This library has the ability to pass in api endpoints directly for
-  > features that have not been implemented yet.
-We will use this method
-  > here to highlight its use and flexability so you can explore other
-  > endpoints on your own.

 ## Imports
 ```python